Sohou08/Hadoop-Spark/file_format/readme.md

 +	__Be splittable i.e. multiple task can run parallel on parts of file__

-Hadoop stores and processes data in blocks, you must be able to begin reading data at any point within a file in order to take fullest advantage of Hadoop’s distributed processing.
+Hadoop stores and processes data in blocks.
+So, be able to begin reading data at any point within a file is helpful in order to take fullest advantage of Hadoop’s distributed processing.
 Thereupon, splittable files is suitable so that its massively distributed engine can leverage data locality and parallel processing.
+That the case of JSON and XML which doesn't take advantage of that because they are not splittable.

 +   __Support advanced compression through various compression codecs (Bzip2, LZO, Sappy,...)__.

-Data compression is useful approach for storing the large volume of structured data in every application of information technology.
+Data compression is useful approach for storing the large volume of structured data in many applications.
 It allows to reduce data storage space on disk; increase the performance of lecture and readable on the disc ; also improve the speed of file transfer over the network.
 There are many kind of compression algorithm which differ according of the ratio of compression, speed, performance, splittable,...
 [For more information about compression](https://github.com/Sohou08/Hadoop-Spark/tree/master/file_format/compression)

 +  __Streaming and Batch__

 Batch processing is where the processing happens of blocks of data that have already been stored over a period of time.
 For example, processing all the transaction that have been performed by a major financial firm in a week.
 Stream processing allows to process data in real time as they arrive and quickly detect conditions within small time period from the point of receiving the data (e.g.fraud detection).
+In the second case, AVRO is considered the best format about that explained by his highly schema evolution.

 +	__Support Schema evolution, allowing us to change schema of file__

 The schema will store the definition of each attribute and its type.
 Unless your data is guaranteed to never change, you’ll need to think about schema evolution in order to figure out if your data schema changes over time, does it possible to manage fields as added, deleted or renamed.
+Apart from AVRO, there are other file formats which support this property as protocol buffer, JSON, parquet,...

-According of those property, let's describe briefly each file formats and their characteristics.
+According of those property , let's describe briefly each file formats and their characteristics.

 ## **Row-based file format**